 Thousands of Russians endorse Navalny to challenge Putin in March vote

 His campaign said more than 15,000 people endorsed him nationwide.
-An independent candidate needs 500 votes to get registered with election authorities, according to law.
+An independent candidate needs 500 votes to get registered with election authorities, according to leglisation.

-In Moscow, over 700 people supported Navalny's candidacy as they gathered in a huge marquee set up in a picturesque park on the snow-covered banks of the Moscow River.
+In Moscow, more than 700 people supported Navalny's candidacy as they gathered in a huge marquee set up in a picturesque park on the snow-covered banks of the Moscow River.

-"I am hugely happy, I am proud to tell you that I stand here as a candidate of the entire Russia," the Western-educated Navalny told supporters at the Moscow event which at times felt like a US campaign conference.
+"I am hugely happy, I am proud to tell you that I stand here as a candidate of the entire Russia," the Western-educated Navalny told supporters earlier.

 "We are ready to win and we will win these elections," Navalny said before finishing his speech in a cloud of confetti.